-The SOC process for developing standards is designed to:
+The SOC process for developing standards follows the framework in the Technical Standards Process Handbook.
+The SOC process is designed to:

 - Focus on science to ensure the quality of the standards and their effectiveness in protecting the environment and the general public;